oracle/pgql-lang/pages/pgql-1.3-spec.md

 +------------------------+
 ```

-Note that above, labels are uppercased since unquoted identifiers were used in the `CREATE PROPERTY GRAPH` statement.
+Note that above, labels are uppercased since [unquoted identifiers](#unquoted-identifiers) were used in the `CREATE PROPERTY GRAPH` statement.
-Like in SQL, double-quoted identifiers can be used if such implicit upper casing of identifiers is not desired.
+Like in SQL, [quoted identifiers](#quoted-identifiers) can be used if such implicit upper casing of identifiers is not desired.

 In the following example, we create an overview of labels of edges and labels of their source and destination vertices, together with frequencies for each combination: